dragmakex/LunchSphere/README.md

 #### Interview 1

 The student from the University of Zurich prefers lunch with a close-knit group, finding it a refreshing break from studies.
-They frequent a nearby canteen due to convenience and communicate through WhatsApp.
+They frequently go to a nearby canteen due to convenience and communicate through WhatsApp.
 Queueing time matters, but they're open to sharing their schedule online.
 Novelty and canteen quality aren't major concerns.
 They're uncomfortable eating alone, highlighting social pressure.
 Improved communication within friend groups is a need.